 The SMBC Centre for Cross-Cultural Mission includes the following...

 The SMBC missions faculty consists of three full-time missiologists who have a broad range of cross-cultural experience – Dr Ed Grudier, Dr Tim Silberman and Jonathan James.
 However, it’s not just the missions lecturers that bring cross-cultural experience to SMBC – many of the other lecturers and staff have also served across the world in missions.
 Consequently, a conviction and passion for mission is inherent in all aspects of the College’s curriculum.

 Mission units in all courses

-SMBC offers mission units in all courses and at all levels—certificate, diploma, bachelor, graduate and postgraduate.
-These units address both the theoretical and practical issues of cross-cultural ministry.
-Our two year full-time Associate Degree of Theology is especially designed to maximise the combination of both Bible and missions content.
-For those with a previous degree, there is also a two year Master of Arts in Christian Studies that can be missions focussed.
+SMBC offers mission units in all courses and at all levels – undergraduate and postgraduate.
+These units address the practical challenges of cross-cultural ministry in the light of the Bible and missions theory.
+Our two-year full-time Associate Degree in Ministry is especially designed to maximise the combination of Bible and missions content.

 Weekly missions sessions